 The great ‘working from home experiment’ (also known as the Covid-19 pandemic) demonstrated that productivity levels could be maintained for most office-based roles whilst working from home.
 This is largely due to the technology available now to enable office worker to communicate on video link and to work paperless.
-Emmanuelle Ries, Sara Kennedy and Marguerite Perin have been advising foreign headquartered clients with implementing hybrid working policies in the UK.
+Emmanuelle Ries and Sara Kennedy have been advising foreign headquartered clients with implementing hybrid working policies in the UK.
 It would appear that employers in Denmark, Germany, France and Italy are also having to be open minded to accommodate their employees’ wish to continue working from home.
 But the UK is certainly leading the way with hybrid working.

 From fully office to fully remote to hybrid

 Prolonged working from home created its own issues.
 For example, workers often found it hard to curtail the working day when their office was within their home environment.
 Few employers have required workers to return full time to the office after the government guidance to work from home was lifted in early 2022.
 In mid-August 2022, the BBC reported recent survey findings showing that UK workers are going into the office just 1.5 days on average compared with 3.8 days pre-Covid.